dongwang218/dongwang218.github.io/_posts/2018-09-07-paper-perception-planning-control.md

 use mesh-surface as opposed to a strict planar texture because road is not flat. they tried full 3d mesh structure, but does not improve much.

-use opengl to render for a camera [R|t]. at runtime, generate n_x * n_y views of the map, also generate n_theta views of the source image, compare them. but how can you warp a image 360 degree?
+use opengl to render for a camera $[R \mid t]$. at runtime, generate n_x * n_y views of the map, also generate n_theta views of the source image, compare them. but how can you warp a image 360 degree?
 I can understand you can opengl a 3d structure. use Normalized Mutual Information instead of correlation.
 (H(A) + H(B)) / H(AB). quesiton is the 3d model from lidar is in infrared, will it match camera image well?
 I guess texture intensity should be fine.

 use EKF to localize. not clear how this is related with image registration.